Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/handlers/server-sent-events.md

 ## Error Handling

-By default, the `EventSource` handler will catch any exception that occurs in the generator logic, log it to the server companion and instruct the client to reconnect after 10 seconds.
+By default, the `EventSource` handler will catch any exception that occurs in the generator logic, log it to the server logger and instruct the client to reconnect after 10 seconds.
 As the HTTP headers for the event stream have already been sent, there is no general mechanism to inform the client about errors.
 This can be achieved by adding your own `try/catch` block to your generator: